anir-tubi/tubi-roku/README.md

 	aws_secret_access_key = <<aws_secret_access_key>>
 	```

 - Run multifactor authentication for AWS.
-Typically this means running `$ vauth`
+Typically this means running `$ vauth`.
+Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the vauth command.
 - Upload the starter components and remote components onto the staging AWS server, run:

   `$ gulp stage`

-7\.
+8\.
 Create a CH ticket with any changes that have been made and give the ticket the QA team for manual testing.
 Make sure the changes are written in such a way that non technical readers will be able to consume this information.
 The title of the changes will be used in one of the last steps when creating a release within Guthub.

-8\.
+9\.
 Any bugs found by QA should be fixed, committed to master, and then cherry picked into this QA build.

-9\.
+10\.
 After QA Sign Off, run `$ gulp release`.
 This will:
   - increment the version number once more (the QA build should not be the same version number as the production build)
   - install a new build using the "production" config, to create the .pkgs needed to update the production build.
   - rename the current branch to `release_x_y_z`.